clemensberndt/openshift-recipes/spring-boot/README.md

 # Camel Spring Boot Example

-This quickstart run Apache Camel in a standalone Java Spring Boot container.
+This quickstart runs Apache Camel in a standalone Java Spring Boot container.
-It is based on Fuse 6.2 hence Camel 2.15.1 and corresponding Spring version.
+It is based on Fuse 6.2 hence Camel 2.15.1 and corresponding Spring versions.

 ### Option 1: Building (with hawt-app-maven-plugin) and running locally